chen199/movies-react/README.md

-I am studing React, so I am creating components

-## Components in React
+## Basic React Application.

+I build simple react app using create-react-app

+# Why this app

+I am studing React framework and I like the way you can create frontend application using components, so I have create this to grow my skills.

+# Components created

+1. Movies: component with all the logic where I import data (form fakeMovieService.js file) to pass into MovieTable, Pagination and ListGroup components
+2. MovieTable: Component to show into a table all movies
+3. ListGroup: Component to show all genres and use this menu to filter the results to show in MovieTable
-1. Import and show movies into a table
+4. Pagination: Component to allow to create pages and show only max 4 movies into every one
-2. Manage pagination
-3. Component with menu based on genre of movies
+5. Like Component used in MovieTable to allow you to add a like to a specific movie